walles/nodecode/README.md

   - OK: On clicking Import in the text editor, make sure the new material is shown in the shader editor
   - OK: Verify input socket values get populated correctly
-  - Verify node properties get populated correctly
+  - OKish: Verify node properties get populated correctly
+    - Some are, some are not.
+Look for `not found or not settable` in the output
   - Try with a multiple nodes setup to verify its layout
 - Try importing into a freshly started Blender instance
 - Test roundtripping the default material node setup